deercreeklabs/f1-seller-client/shopper.md

 Only one of these properties will be non-null.
 The application should check which property is set and respond accordingly.

-Here is an example of proper loading and client construction:
+Note that the window.f1OnReadyCallback must be defined before the F1 script tag is loaded.
+Here is an example of proper loading and client construction using the window.f1OnReadyCallback:

 ```
 <script type="text/javascript">